McDonald's, late to mobile ordering, seeks to avoid pitfalls

 "It's better to be right than to be first to market," McDonald's Chief Executive Steve Easterbrook said recently.

-The fast-food chain said it began testing its mobile ordering and payment app at 29 restaurants in Monterey and Salinas, California, on Wednesday.

-The pilot test will expand to an additional 51 restaurants in Spokane, Washington, on March 20, it added.

-Sappington plans multiple pilot tests to collect customer feedback, work out any kinks and streamline the integration with the company's existing technology systems before rolling out the finished app in nearly all 14,000 U.S. restaurants and some 6,000 others in Canada, the UK, France, Germany, Australia and China, by the end of this year.
+To that end, Sappington plans multiple pilot tests to work out any kinks and streamline the integration with the company's existing technology systems before rolling out the finished app in nearly all 14,000 U.S. restaurants and some 6,000 others in Canada, the UK, France, Germany, Australia and China, by the end of this year.

 LOW-TECH SOLUTIONS